ganeti/ganeti/man/hbal.rst

 N+1.
 And finally, the N+1 percentage helps guide the algorithm towards eliminating N+1 failures, if possible.

-Except for the N+1 failures and offline instances counts, we use the standard deviation since when used with values within a fixed range (we use percents expressed as values between zero and one) it gives consistent results across all metrics (there are some small issues
+Except for the N+1 failures, offline instances counts, and failure domain violation counts, we use the standard deviation since when used with values within a fixed range (we use percents expressed as values between zero and one) it gives consistent results across all metrics (there are some small issues